richardvd91/Dutch_Zendesk_Priority_Highlights/README.md

-⚠️ Use of this software is subject to important terms and conditions as set forth in the [License](https://aculligan.github.io/license) file ⚠️
+⚠️ Use of this software is subject to important terms and conditions as set forth in the [License](https://aculligan.github.io/license) page ⚠️

 # Zendesk Priority Highlights